-Although all water pumps do the same basic function, they are not all the same.
+Water pumps do the same basic function, but they're not all the same.

-For peak performance and results, get a pump intended for the specific application at hand.
+For best results, always get a water pump intended for the specific task at hand.

 We carry several types of specialty pumps to move water, even in less than traditional situations.

 Pool Cover Pumps

 Pool cover pumps do exactly what you might guess - remove water from pool covers.

 Pool covers can be very expensive so you want to do everything possible to keep yours in top shape.

 Look for a pool cover pump with a float switch because it will shut off automatically when there is no more water to pump.
 Another feature to look for is a skimmer base, which keeps the suction away from the pool cover, further protecting your investment.
 Also, a garden hose connector is nice so you don't have to buy a discharge hose.

 Sprinkler pumps are used to pump water from alternative sources to landscape sprinklers.